Cibersino/tot/docs/issues/issue_53_operation_tracker.md

 ## Log

+### OP-0140

+- Date/time: 2026-03-21 21:58:23 -03:00
+- Operation: Restructure Section 8 to remove the overlapping old item 3, renumber downstream items, and reframe the supporting Google-vs-project note so it no longer depends on a deleted checklist slot.
+- Why: User decided to eliminate old Section 8 item 3 because the overlap between old 8.3 and 8.4 was causing structural confusion.
+The renumbering and supporting-doc reframe must happen together.
+- Changes made:
+  - Removed the overlapping old Section 8 item 3 from `docs/issues/issue_53_implementation_plan.md`.
+  - Renumbered old 8.4/8.5/8.6 to new 8.3/8.4/8.5 in the implementation plan.
+  - Renamed and reframed the supporting note:
+    - from `docs/issues/issue_53_section8_item3_google_vs_project.md`
+    - to `docs/issues/issue_53_section8_google_vs_project_scope.md`
+  - Reframed the supporting note so it no longer depends on a deleted checklist slot and now covers broader Section 8 Google-vs-project scope.
+  - Reconciled current-state and pending-item references in the Issue 53 docs/tracker to match the new Section 8 numbering.
+- Checklist updates:
+  - `docs/issues/issue_53_implementation_plan.md`
+    - removed old Section 8 item 3 (`Update setup/billing/activation instructions for the chosen access model.`)
+    - old item 4 -> new item 3
+    - old item 5 -> new item 4
+    - old item 6 -> new item 5
+- Files touched:
+  - `docs/issues/issue_53_operation_tracker.md`
+  - `docs/issues/issue_53_implementation_plan.md`
+  - `docs/issues/issue_53_section8_google_compliance.md`
+  - `docs/issues/issue_53_section8_google_vs_project_scope.md`
+- Evidence:
+  - The implementation plan now shows the simplified Section 8 structure with five items instead of six.
+  - The supporting note now exists at `docs/issues/issue_53_section8_google_vs_project_scope.md` and no longer depends on old item numbering.
+- Outcome / next step:
+  - Section 8 structure is simplified and renumbered.
+  - Active next checklist item is now Section 8 item 4 (`Update changelog/release notes and related documentation`).

 ### OP-0138

 - Date/time: 2026-03-21 21:42:17 -03:00
-- Operation: Update the Section 8 item-3 authority-split doc to record that the current repo satisfies the Google-obligation subset.
+- Operation: Update the Section 8 Google-vs-project scope note to record that the current repo satisfies the Google-obligation subset.
 - Why: User requested that the doc state the current closure result for the Google-obligation side explicitly.
 - Changes made:
-  - Updated `docs/issues/issue_53_section8_item3_google_vs_project.md` with an explicit `## Current repo status` section.
+  - Updated `docs/issues/issue_53_section8_google_vs_project_scope.md` with an explicit `## Current repo status` section.
   - Recorded the current result as:
     - `Google obligation: satisfied`
-    - `Project choice: not satisfied`
+    - `Project scope: not satisfied`
   - Added the concrete basis for the satisfied Google-obligation subset across the current user-facing surfaces.
   - Added an explicit note that this doc update does not, by itself, toggle the checkbox state in `docs/issues/issue_53_implementation_plan.md`.
   - Read-only review of the authority-split doc and the current OCR/privacy/help surfaces started immediately before this OP entry.